WASdev/ci.docker.ibm-http-server/production/README.md

     docker build --build-arg URL=<URL> -t <prereq-image-name> -f Dockerfile.prereq .
     ```

-5. Run a container using the prereq image to get the tar file to the current folder using
+5. Run a container using the prereq image to get the tar file to the current folder using:

     ```bash
     docker run --rm -v $(pwd):/tmp <prereq-image-name>
     ```

-6. Build the install image using
+6. Build the install image using:

     ```bash
     docker build -t <install-image-name> -f Dockerfile.install .